Shakur Stevenson vs Josh Padley Betting Odds and Prediction

 Prediction…

 Stevenson’s game plan is generally to try and not get hit while using his master boxing skills and footwork to outbox his opponents and that usually results in a boring fight for the fans.
 However he did show a bit more aggression against Valdez, Herring and Yoshino but the contest against Edwin De Los Santos was one of the worst in the history of the sport.
 Stevenson’s very good defensively but unless you’re a purist you may find the majority of his fights to be almost unwatchable since he’s rarely pushed to the limit.
-Hopefully the youthful Schofield will show some aggression and force Stevenson to throw some leather in return.
+Hopefully Padley will show some aggression and force Stevenson to throw some leather in return.
 There’s not much point trying to outbox Stevenson so he should be letting his hands go at every opportunity.
-That’s easier said than done though and unless he has the power to stop Stevenson, it’s doubtful he’s going to win this fight even though he possesses fine skills of his own.
-I’m expecting Stevenson to defend the belt without much excitement or drama.
+That’s easier said than done though and Padley doesn’t have the power to stop Stevenson so this fight has snoozefest written all over it.
+I’m expecting Stevenson to defend the belt without any excitement and drama.

 Play Stevenson -1250@ BetOnline.ag